sduquer/sduquer.github.io/_pages/bookmarks.md

 layout: page
 title: Bookmarks
 permalink: /bookmarks/
 description: This is where I collect my personal list of useful websites, articles, tutorials, and other references.
-Right now it leans heavily toward Jekyll and web development.
 ---
 This is where I collect my personal list of useful websites, articles, tutorials, and other references.
-Right now it leans heavily toward Jekyll and web development.

 ## Linux / Ubuntu
 [Linux hint](https://linuxhint.com/):